-As an artist, teacher and writer, my work embraces music, media art, installation, auditory culture, documentary, social participation/cooperation, and the intersections among all of these.
+As an artist, teacher and writer, my work embraces sound, music, video, installation, nonfiction, narrative, social participation/cooperation, and the intersections among all of these.

 My formal studies were in music (at Wesleyan and UC San Diego), where some of my important teachers were Anthony Braxton, Alvin Lucier, Ron Kuivila, Anthony Davis, Anthony Burr, David Borgo, Charles Curtis, Mark Dresser, and Pauline Oliveros.
-While I have been most active as an improvising woodwind player, singer-songwriter, and electronic musician, my musical palette is wide: my notated compositions have been presented at the Holter and Hammer Museums, commissioned by the Diagenesis Duo and Machine Project, and supported by grants from New Music USA and the Samuel Lawrence Foundation.
+While I have been most active as an improvising woodwind player, singer-songwriter, and electronic musician, my musical palette is wide: my notated compositions have been presented at the Holter and Hammer Museums, commissioned by the Diagenesis Duo and Machine Project, and supported by grants from New Music USA.
 My music has been released on labels including Edgetone and Risky Forager.

 Since 2014 or so, I have expanded my performance and composition practice into audiovisual and video art performance — often “misusing” video equipment in ways inspired by electronic music technique, or combining sound, light and color in synaesthetic and mutually co-imbricating ways.
 These projects include: “They Shoot Lasers, Don’t They?: Electronic Music with Instruments of Interferometry” (with inventor/synthesist Joe Mariglio), presented at Stanford University’s CCRMA, NYU’s Waverly Project and on Risky Forager Records; a series of interactive A/V performances as Timbree (with Paul Hembree) at Bard College, Rensselaer Polytechnic Institute, and Maxwell’s Tavern (for ~pdCon), and, most recently, a series of solo music performances in multiscreen environments (presented by Alfred University’s Institute for Electronic Arts and CollarWorks, Troy NY)